karan469/Computer-Networks-Projects-COL334/README.md

 # Computer-Networks-Projects
 Course projects of Computer Networks (COL334/672) at IIT Delhi

+Assignment-3

+Packet Trace Instructions:

+> Place the 3 apache log files into the directory same as .cpp
+> run g++ -o first csvparser.cpp ; ./first
+> run g++ -o second histogram_generator.cpp ; ./second

+These instructions will produce multiple csv files:
+1. *_tcp_histogram.csv: This will be used to plot histogram, mentioned in Q3.
+2. *_unique_client.csv: This will be used to answer unique client IPs.
+3. *_unique_server.csv: This will be used to answer unique server IPs.
+4. *_unique_flow.csv: This will be used to count number of unique TCP flows.

+Assignment - 2

 After the RECEIVED message
 Client -> Server: "PUBLICKEY: <key in form of string>\n"